Norbiton to Hammersmith or Putney walk

 If you spend some time at Chiswick House the obvious place to break for mid-afternoon refreshment is the Chiswick House Café (020-8995 6356), but note the Gardens' closing time when you arrive as it stops serving about an hour earlier.

-There are of course plenty of cafés and coffee shops – too many to list – in the vicinity of Hammersmith and Putney stations, while if you want something stronger it is hard to ignore the riverfront pubs on the approach to Hammersmith Bridge.
+There are of course plenty of cafés and coffee shops – too many to list here – in the vicinity of Hammersmith and Putney stations, while if you want something stronger it is hard to ignore the riverfront pubs on the approach to Hammersmith Bridge.
 In the order in which you pass them they are the Black Lion, the Old Ship, the Dove, the Rutland Arms and the Blue Anchor.
 The Dove is the most historic but small and often crowded; the two nearest the bridge are also likely to be busy on summer evenings.
-At Putney Bridge the two most prominent riverside pubs (on the south bank) are the Star and Garter and the Duke's Head.
+At Putney Bridge two prominent riverside pubs (on the south bank) are the Star and Garter and the Duke's Head.

 After the walk, we would love to get your feedback